Budget Pistol Review – Taurus PT709 Slim

 However, a big downside to the 709 is that it was sadly discontinued in the last few years.
 Luckily you can still find them on online retailers and your local gun store may even have a few used models lying around.

-Taurus is one of those brands who carriers somewhat of a notorious reputation in the gun community.
+Taurus is one of those brands that carry somewhat of a notorious reputation in the gun community.
 Some of their products have been known to have reliability issues, and because of that have earned a negative perception.

 Luckily, out of the few Taurus firearms I have used or owned, I have not had any issues.
 The 709 Slim is no exception to this as I have put hundreds of rounds down range without any malfunctions.